lidiagoorgia-ui/lidiagoorgia-ui/README.md

 - 🧠 I also advise at **[n-aible](https://n-aible.com)** — an AI-powered EdTech platform — as a Strategic Innovation Advisor
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lidia-schwarz)
 - 🌍 Based in **San Francisco, CA** | Originally from Italy 🇮🇹
-- ⚡ Fun fact: I can switch between Italian and English mid-sentence and make it look effortless — my brain runs on espresso and spreadsheets